ewamatejko/learing_sql/README.md

 */
 In our previous exercises, we deleted a specific member who had never made a booking.
 How can we make that more general, to delete all members who have never made a booking?
 */
+DELETE FROM members
+WHERE memid NOT IN (SELECT memid
+		FROM bookings);

 -- DIFFERENCE BETWEEN 'TRUNCATE', 'DELETE' and 'DROP'